Should You Buy a Power Meter or Carbon Wheels? (With Examples)

 How Much Faster a Power Meter Makes You?

-Let’s assume you are an average road cyclist with an FTP of 3.5 watts/kg and weigh 77 kg (170 lb).
-According to Andrew Coggan’s power output table, this puts you in a CAT 5 category.
+Let’s assume you are an average road cyclist with an FTP of 3.5 watts/kg and a weight of 77 kg (170 lb).
+Andrew Coggan’s power output table puts you in a CAT 3 category (you can use this FTP calculator to see how you compare).

 Now, let’s say you will follow structured training for a year and improve your FTP by 50 watts.
 This is a 0.65 watt/kg improvement (50/77=0.65), so your new FTP would be 4.15 watt/kg.